 Complete Course Overview

 This full course overview comes from Scribd and gives a summary of the entire AP Environmental Science course, organized by the major topics.
-It's a lot of information to take in all at once, but if you'd like a document that touches on all the topics you'll need to know for this exam, this will be a very helpful resource.
+It's a lot of information to take in all at once, but if you want a document that touches on all the topics you'll need to know for this exam, this is a very helpful resource.

 Fiveable AP Environmental Science Exam Review